 What if I missed the registration deadline?

-Eligible citizens who missed the October 22 deadline can go to their county elections office or a designated satellite location to register and vote conditionally.
+Eligible citizens who missed the deadline can go to their county elections office or a designated satellite location to register and vote conditionally.
 Their ballots will be processed once the county elections office has completed the voter registration verification process.
-Voters can complete the conditional voter registration process from October 23 all the way through Election Day on November 6.
+Voters can complete the conditional voter registration process through Election Day.

 What are the different ways I can vote?